babicmila/news-web-scraper/README.md

 ## Overview

-The Automated News Web Scraper is an automated script designed to run daily, collecting and aggregating news articles from tech website.
+The Automated News Web Scraper is an automated Python script designed to run daily, collecting and aggregating news articles from tech website.
 This project provides a convenient way to stay updated with the latest news by scraping relevant information from specified website.

 ## Features